How to Know if Embryo Transfer has Worked?

 Embryo transfer is the last and most important step in all assisted reproductive techniques.
 The fertility doctor transfers the embryo(s) to the cervix or uterus via a narrow plastic tube.
 The number of embryos transferred differs according to the quality of embryos, maternal age, and the parent’s expectations.

-If the embryos are of low quality or the mother’s age is above 35, the fertility doctor transfers more than one embryo to increase the chance of successful pregnancy.
+If the embryos are of low quality or the mother’s age is above 35, the fertility doctor transfers more than one embryo to increase the chance of a successful pregnancy.
 Also, if the parents tend to have twins (triplets), the doctor transfers two or three quality embryos.
 However, most specialists do not recommend multiple pregnancies as it can risk the mother's and baby's lives.

 When to Take a Pregnancy Test After Embryo Transfer?